Note: This page will be updated as new information is available. Please check back frequently. (Most recent content update Oct. 11, 2022)

 - RDO's Outline for a MRSEC Preliminary Proposal Project Description: This outline was created to facilitate creating a Project Description for a MRSEC Preliminary Proposal.
 It was created by RDO for Stanford Affiliates (SUNet login required for access).
 If you wish to work within the outline, you must first download it as a Word document.

 Proposal support is available through the Stanford Research Development Office, Office of STEM Outreach, and School of Engineering.

 - The Stanford Research Development Office (RDO) supports faculty across Stanford on proposal development, including advising on proposal sections, writing, editing, project management, and bringing in internal and external expertise.
 Please contact RDO Director Kim Baeten (email@example.com) for more information.

-- The Office of STEM Outreach can provide guidance on education, broadening participation, outreach activities, and partnerships.
-Contact Kyle Cole (email@example.com; Director, Office of STEM Outreach).
+- Kyle Cole (firstname.lastname@example.org), Director of Education and STEM Outreach for the Office of Community Engagement, can provide support in connecting the Stanford community with youth, schoolteachers, nonprofits, and the broader community to help increase engagement, participation, equity, and inclusion in STEM fields.
 School of Engineering faculty may also contact Blythe Nobleman for developing broadening participation and educational outreach plans.
 See details below.

 Blythe Nobleman is the Research Development Strategist & Editor in the School of Engineering.
 Working closely with engineering research administrators, Blythe works with SoE faculty to identify funding opportunities, develop concepts, encourage best practices in proposal writing, and to review/edit proposals.
 Blythe also assists with developing broadening participation and educational outreach plans.
 To learn more, contact: email@example.com.